 On March 27, 2020, the Coronavirus Aid, Relief and Economic Security Act (CARES Act) was signed into law.
 The act, which provides assistance to individuals and businesses in response to the COVID-19 pandemic, increases the charitable contribution deduction that a taxpayer is entitled to claim for cash contributions made to most public charities during the 2020 calendar year.

 Prior to the CARES Act, an individual’s deduction for cash contributions to public charities generally was limited to 60% of the individual’s adjusted gross income.
-The act increases the deductible amount for an individual’s “qualified contributions” — which are defined as cash contributions made during the 2020 calendar year to public charities other than supporting organizations and donor advised funds — to 100% of the individual’s adjusted gross income, subject to a reduction for other charitable contributions.
+The act increases the deductible amount for an individual’s “qualified contributions” — which are defined as cash contributions made during the 2020 calendar year to public charities other than supporting organizations and donor advised funds, and to private operating foundations and conduit foundations — to 100% of the individual’s adjusted gross income, subject to a reduction for other charitable contributions.

 The CARES Act also provides for an enhanced deduction for qualified contributions made by C corporations.
 Prior to the act, a C corporation’s charitable contribution deduction generally was limited to 10% of its taxable income.
 Under the new law, a C corporation is now entitled to deduct qualified contributions of up to 25% of its taxable income, reduced by the amount of any other charitable contributions for which a charitable deduction is allowed.